-Because this new renewable project allows us to generate our own electricity, we’ll save on energy costs — that means we can dedicate more of our budget to our core mission of renewing hope and restoring lives through compassionate mental health care services, support and advocacy.
+Because this new renewable project allows us to generate our own electricity, we save on energy costs — allowing us to dedicate more of our budget to our core mission of renewing hope and restoring lives through compassionate mental health care services, support and advocacy.
 Blue Sky is an opt-in program that gives Pacific Power customers an option to match all or part of their energy use with renewable energy — reducing their carbon footprints and driving demand for new renewable energy in the West.
 Customers choose from Blue Sky options that help power a stronger future for local areas by supporting renewable energy solely from the west, investing in community-based renewable energy projects at schools, community centers and arts organizations throughout the region, and/or supporting native fish habitat restoration projects in Oregon.
 Blue Sky funding awards are made possible by Blue Sky Block option participants who are powering possibilities through awards that cover up to 100 percent of the capital costs to install qualifying, new renewable energy systems for non-residential sites in Pacific Power’s service area.
-Since 2006, Blue Sky Block option participants have helped fund over 140 new, community-based renewable energy projects across Oregon, Washington and California.
+Since 2006, Blue Sky Block option participants have helped fund over 140 new, community-based renewable energy projects across Oregon, Washington, and California.
 The systems include solar, wind, geothermal and other forms of renewable energy.

 Why go solar?